unlimited-reagents/writeups-2018/README.md

-# writeups-2018
+# unlimited_reagents 2018 Writeups

-Writeups by unlimited_reagents
+Writeups written by us are located here.
+Still trying to get MKDocs to work properly, so expect a few bugs